saprykin/plibsys/README.md

 ======= About PLib =======

-PLib is a cross-platform C library with some helpful routines.
+PLib is a cross-platform system C library with some helpful routines.
 Do not confuse with PLIB which is using for game and 3D development.

 ======= Features =======